Sitefinity/dam-migration-sample/README.md

-# Migration of existing Sitefintiy media content to DAM - Frtontify Sample
+# Migration of existing Sitefintiy media content to DAM - Frontify Sample
-This repository contains a sample code to demonstrate how to migrate media content from existing libraries in Sitefinity CSM to a DAM provider.
+This repository contains a sample code to demonstrate how to migrate media content from existing libraries in Sitefinity CMS to a DAM provider.
 The sample implementation is for Frontify but it could be used as reference on how to migrate items to any DAM provider integrated with Sitefinity.

 Migration of existing media content to a DAM provider will change the actual storage of the files.
 Instead stored and managed by Sitefinity they will be managed by the digital assets management system.
 During the process of migration, the existing media content items will be moved to a new library in Sitefinity, and the files will be moved to the DAM provider.
 The IDs of the items will remain unchanged so existing relations between the media items and any other content will be preserved.